-Why do I do what I do?
+Why I do what I do

-What it’s like to work with me.
+What it’s like to work with me

 Not everyone needs the same kind of support through their writing journey, but it’s likely I’ve got experience with whatever you need.
-All you have to do is ask; I’ve got your back.
-I'm not a therapist but I am a healer and my students find working with me to be meaningful and deeply curative.
+I’ve got your back.
+I'm not a therapist but I am a healer of the soul through writing and my students find working with me to be meaningful and deeply curative.

 Why do I write?

-I couldn’t always write, so I cherish the gift that it is today.
+I couldn’t always write, so I cherish the gift that it is for me today.

-While on probation for failing grades, I took a public speaking course in hopes of changing my major and staying in school.
-Through that course, I not only overcame the fear of hearing my own voice (I was painfully, pee-your-pants shy my whole life till then), but learned to write and speak persuasively, from the heart.
+While on probation for failing grades across the board, in my sophomore year I took a public speaking course in desperate hopes of changing my major and staying in school.
+Through that course, I not only overcame the fear of hearing my own voice (I was pee-your-pants shy my whole life), but learned to write and speak persuasively, from the heart.
 That one teacher lit a fire in me that has never gone out.

 Writing was therapy I could rely upon anytime.
 And hilarious memories, had I not written them down, might have been lost to the folds of my gray matter, pressed together and forgotten like so many linens at the bottom of a cedar chest.

 Sam is author of How to Survive Dying, A Journal of Hope for Family Caregivers.
 Her writing also appears in the book From Surviving to Thriving by Dr. Amy D’Aprix, an author known for her numerous articles on elders and caregiving.
 Sam’s career has included managing a staff of medical editors, serving as a consultant designing and managing training and development departments, and co-owning a successful technical writing and public relations firm in Buffalo, NY.
-She maintains a home in Hendersonville, North Carolina with her husband.
-She is enjoying the Bavarian countryside of Germany while he works as a civilian contractor for the United States Army.
+She maintains a home in Hendersonville, North Carolina with her husband, Fred.
+She is enjoying the Bavarian countryside of Germany while he works as a civilian for the United States Army.